 Current Openings at The NH Council on Developmental Disabilities:

-Part-time Accountant - Click Here for Job Description - Visit NH.gov for details on how to apply
+Part-time Accountant - Click Here for Job Description - Visit NH.gov for details to apply

 Self Advocates - See the "Application for Council Memebership" link on this page for details

 The New Hampshire Council on Developmental Disabilities is delighted to announce Isadora Rodriguez-Legendre, MSW as the NHCDD Executive Director beginning in March and April.
 For many years, Isadora has worked in progressively responsible positions at non-profit organizations in New York City.
 For the past 2 1/2 years, she has managed a 1.2-million-dollar budget at Jericho Project’s start-up of the Supportive Services for Veteran Families (SSVF) program, a VA funded initiative intended to assist in ending veteran homelessness through homeless prevention and rapid re-housing services.
 Isadora is bilingual and has extensive experience acting as a resource and advocate for families and individuals to help break down barriers that stand in the way of self-sufficiency.